A Film Festival to Discover and Nurture New Talent

 After preliminary judges nominate the first round of nominees, the official jury members, who are renowned industry professionals, will judge the films and the awards including the Grand Prize will be given out.
 In addition, the SKIP CITY AWARD is given to a Japanese film which displays promising talent for feature filmmaking out of all Japanese films.

 Film Festival as a Springboard for Exciting New Talent

-After screening their films at the festival, many of the festival graduates have gone on to build careers in and out of Japan.
-For international cinema, Nuri Bilge Ceylan, who won Best Picture with Climates in the 2007 edition of our festival, scored three consecutive wins at Cannes Film Festival for Best Director with Three Monkeys (2008), Grand Prize with Once Upon a Time in Anatolia (2011), and Palme d'Or with Winter Sleep (2014).
+After screening their films at our festival, many of the festival graduates have gone on to build careers in and out of Japan.
+Looking at international cinema, Nuri Bilge Ceylan, who won the Grand Prize with Climates in the 2007 edition of our festival, scored three consecutive wins at Cannes Film Festival for Best Director with Three Monkeys (2008), Grand Prix with Once Upon a Time in Anatolia (2011), and Palme d'Or with Winter Sleep (2014).

 In addition, after premiering at our festival, Simple Simon, the winner of the Special Jury Prize in the 2011 edition, Matterhorn, the winner of Grand Prize in the 2014 edition, The Way He Looks, the winner of Best Screenplay in the 2014 edition, The Last Suit, the winner of Audience Award at the 2018 edition, the renowned Korean actor Kim Yoon-seok’s directorial debut Another Child, documentary from the 2020 edition, Lil’ Buck: Real Swan, and Midnight Traveler, the winner of Special Jury Prize at the 2019 edition were released theatrically in Japan and became box office hits.
 In 2022, the 2021 Grand Prize winner, Luzzu was theatrically released nationwide.